saciestudio/courses-intro-portfolio-analysis/scripts/chapter3_script.md

 ***

 There is a large number of terms in each expression.
-I will now show you how to avoid these summations by using matrix notation.
+These can be avoided by using matrix notation.
-Remember that we have four matrices: the column-matrix of portfolio weights w, the column-matrix of returns R, the column-matrix of expected returns mu and the covariance matrix sigma.
+Remember that we have four matrices: the weights w, the returns R, the expected returns mu and the covariance matrix sigma.

-I will also be using the transpose of N times 1 column-matrix of weights.
-This is the same vector, but instead of being a N times 1 column-matrix of weights, it is the 1 times N row-matrix of weights.
+I will also be using the transpose of the N times 1 column-matrix of weights.
+This is the 1 times N row-matrix of weights.

 ***

-The first result is that the weighted average return is exactly the same as the result of computing the matrix product between the transpose of the portfolio weights and the matrix of returns.
+We then have the following results: the portfolio return equals the transpose of the portfolio weights and the matrix of returns.

 It follows that the expected portfolio return is the transpose of the weights times the matrix of expected returns.